microsoft/fluentui/specs/makeStyles.md

 - Due to the previous point, when parent component is passing style overrides to a child component it needs to know what kind of component the child is.
   If that is a non-FUI component, parent must pass the overrides as a list of classnames.
 If the child is a FUI component, the overrides must me passes as `styles` object so that the child can merge the styles correctly.
   This can be complicated as there are scenarios where the parent does not know what child is will render (especially when the styles are not applied by the direct child but somewhere else down the tree).
 - When overrides are passed from parent to child, the whole styles must be re-evaluated in runtime every time.
 Child can cache evaluated styles and classnames based on (limited) set of input props and state.
 And FUI components do that.
-But once style overrides are passed to the component the overrides and component styles object must be deep merged.
+But once style overrides are passed to the componentm the overrides (`styles` or `variables`) and component styles object must be deep merged.

 #### Application overrides are part of the theme object